everylumi/Adafruit_Python_DHT/README.md

 Written by Tony DiCola for Adafruit Industries.

-Modified by LUMI to work for Raspberry Pi 4
+Modified by LUMI to work at Raspberry Pi 4

 MIT license, all text above must be included in any redistribution